Lecture Notes in Cosmology: The cosmological principle and the Friedmann-Lema tre-Robertson-Walker metric

+because the line element $ds^2$ is an invariant.
+Therefore, the components of the metric in the new coordinates are:

+In general, one cannot simply replace functional dependencies in the components of a tensor because these are mixed up by the coordinate transformation.

+Using the above transformation (it is simpler if we work with $ds^2$ instead of the components), the FLRW metric \eqref{FLRWmet} with the conformal time is as follows:

-i.e. the scale factor has become a conformal factor (hence the name for $\eta$).
-Recalling the earlier discussion about dimensionality, if $a$ has dimensions then $c\eta$ is dimensionless.
-On the other hand, if $a$ is dimensionless, then $\eta$ is indeed a time.
+Note that the scale factor has become a conformal factor.
+Recalling the earlier discussion about dimensionality, if $a$ has dimensions of length, then $c\eta$ is dimensionless.
+On the other hand, if $a$ is dimensionless, then $\eta$ indeed has dimensions of time.
+In these notes, we prefer to keep $a$ dimensionless.
+So, $K$ is a real number and not simply $0,\pm 1$.

-Note also that metric \eqref{FRWmetconf} for $K = 0$ is Minkowski metric multiplied by a conformal factor.
+Note also that the metric \eqref{FRWmetconf} for $K = 0$ is the Minkowski metric multiplied by a conformal factor.
+More generally, since its Weyl tensor is vanishing, the FLRW metric is \textbf{conformally flat}.